-One and a half hours before the race all drivers must attend a drivers' parade.
-Competitors will be given details of the parade by the FIA press delegate.

-Any driver retiring before the end of the race must make himself available for media interviews after his return to the paddock.

-All drivers who finish the race outside the top three must make themselves available immediately after the end of the race for media interviews.

-During the race every team must make at least one senior spokesperson available for interviews by officially accredited TV crews.
+- i) One and a half hours before the scheduled start of the formation lap all drivers must attend a drivers' parade.
+Competitors will be given details of the parade by the FIA press delegate. - ii) 14 minutes before the scheduled start of the formation lap all drivers must be present at the front of the grid for the playing of the national anthem.
+Competitors will be given details by the FIA press delegate. - iii) Any driver retiring before the end of the race must make himself available for media interviews after his return to the paddock. - iv) All drivers who finish the race outside the top three must make themselves available immediately after the end of the race for media interviews. - v) During the race every team must make at least one senior spokesperson available for interviews by officially accredited TV crews.